aftab0045/Personal-Portfolio/README.md

 Welcome to my personal portfolio website!
 This website showcases my projects, skills, and experiences.
 It is fully responsive and built using HTML, CSS, and JavaScript.

 Features -
--Responsive Design: The website is designed to be fully responsive, ensuring it looks great on all devices including desktops, tablets, and mobile phones.
+1.Responsive Design: The website is designed to be fully responsive, ensuring it looks great on all devices including desktops, tablets, and mobile phones.
--Projects Showcase: Display of my projects with detailed descriptions and links.
+2.Projects Showcase: Display of my projects with detailed descriptions and links.
--About Me: A section about my background, skills, and experiences.
+3.About Me: A section about my background, skills, and experiences.
--Contact Form: A form for visitors to get in touch with me directly through the website.
+4.Contact Form: A form for visitors to get in touch with me directly through the website.

 Technologies Used -
--HTML: For the structure and content of the website.
+1.HTML: For the structure and content of the website.
--CSS: For styling and layout.
+2.CSS: For styling and layout.
--JavaScript: For interactivity and dynamic content.
+3.JavaScript: For interactivity and dynamic content.

 Getting Started -